keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 * Meet with students to hear their stories.
 * Promote going with SEBTS and the Company.
 * Work with the director to advance engagement and student involvement on mission trips.
-* Encourage students to use their summer/lives to serve the Lord and help fulfill the Great Commission.
+* Encourage students to use their summers and lives to serve the Lord and help fulfill the Great Commission.
     * Actively recruit missionaries to all Affinities and Field Support offices of the Company.
 * Record meetings in HubSpot and log student interactions.
 * Collaborate with the Church/Student Mobilization teams who are engaging with pastors, ministry leaders and students near the seminary.